collinedwa/market-app/README.md

 ## Introduction:

 This app is a combination paper trading/market analysis utility which scrapes data from Yahoo Finance to allow for pseudo-trading.
-It additionally connects to a postgres database and logs user credentials, market transactions, balance changes, and holdings.
+It additionally connects to a postgres database that logs user credentials, market transactions, balance changes, and holdings.

 Main functionality for the app is written and documented in [market_app.py](market_app.py)